fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ### Lists

 A *list* is an immutable collection of elements of the same type.
+Implemented internally as a linked list.

     // Create
     let list1 = [ "a"; "b" ]